Formulae Cheat Sheet to Prepare for Machine Learning Specialty

 - Term frequency (tf) of a

-is to be calculated on many terms, the process is repeated again on alln
+termis calculated over allndocuments.
+Iftfis to be calculated on many terms, the process is repeated again on allndocuments

 $$ \begin{aligned} tf(t, d_{n}) \cr &= {\text{Term frequency of term } t \text{ in } document_{n} } \cr &= \frac{\text{Number of times }t\text{ occurs in } d_{n}}{\text{Number of words in }d_{n}} \cr \end{aligned} $$